jasonbot/python-meetup-2019-10-09/slides.md

 ## Untangle the Ball of Yarn: Get Behind the Edge

 * Use an edge proxy to get into your services from the internet
-  * Traefik, OpenResty, Envoy
+  * Traefik, Kong, OpenResty, Envoy
 * Separation of concerns
-  * TLS or HTTP2 not on your service
+  * TLS or HTTP2 outside of your services simplifies implementation
   * Changes to routes/policies don't require service redeploys

+---

+## Edge Routing: Proxying++
+  * You can run code at the edge
+  * Do things like authentication in a uniform way
+  * Whitelist/blacklist malicious headers

 ---